Junior Faculty Development Program

 The UMMS Junior Faculty Development Program (JFDP) provides a foundation for the success of junior faculty at UMMS.
 Modeled after the program implemented at Penn State College of Medicine for 7 years (2003–2010), the JFDP is an intensive professional development experience for junior faculty designed to facilitate their success in academic medicine.
 This flagship program is a model for faculty development programs nationally.

-The program was successfully implemented at UMMS for the 2010-2011 academic year: in its first six years, 133 junior faculty have participated in the program.
+The program was successfully implemented at UMMS for the 2010-2011 academic year: in its first seven years, 148 junior faculty have participated in the program.

 The goals of the Junior Faculty Development Program are to:

 - Promote the development and advancement of faculty through a program targeted to and tailored to the specific needs of junior faculty.

 - Nurture and cultivate junior faculty to become the next generation of academic leaders.